C-Dr4gon/NetTester/README.md

 > $ bash SOChecker.sh

-> It will automatically install relevant applications and arrive at menu
+> It will automatically install relevant applications and arrive at menu.

-> This is only suitable for testing local networks, and logging results
+> This is only suitable for testing local networks, and logging results.